MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-add-column-from-example.md

 You can rename the new column whatever you want by double-clicking the column heading, or right-clicking it and selecting **Rename**.

-Watch this video to see **Add Column From Examples** in action, using the example data source:
+Watch this video to see **Add Column From Examples** in action, using the sample data source:

 [Power BI Desktop: Add Column From Examples](https://www.youtube.com/watch?v=-ykbVW9wQfw).